oslabs-beta/LucidQL/README.md

 - If any tables are undesired in the final product, simply drag a table to the garbage icon, lucidQL will handle the rest.
 - The GraphQL schemas will be regenerated accordingly to your changes.
-- if you make a mistake, simply click the undo button.
+- if you make a mistake, simply click the "undo" button.

 ![Image of Dragging to Garbage](https://media.giphy.com/media/9NEeXDUayldkGkok4k/giphy.gif)

-The connection file connects your Postgres API to your server.
-The server file sets up your server and includes playground so that you can query the information from your API as needed.
-Lastly, your schema file will provide you with queries, mutations, and resolvers based on your pre-existing relational database.

 ### How to Test Your Schema, Resolvers and Mutations

-##### Option A:
+#### Option A:

 Enter your Postgres URI and start testing your GraphQL API right away!